-Graduate students are expected to maintain satisfactory research performance whether they are appointed as graduate research assistants or through a graduate research assistantship fellowship.
-The graduate student assistantship collective agreement specifies the procedure for dealing with unsatisfactory performance.
+Graduate students are expected to maintain satisfactory research performance whether they are appointed as graduate student assistantship collective agreement specifies the procedure for dealing with unsatisfactory performance.

 13. Financial Assistance

 Full time graduate students admitted to the MSc and PhD programs are offered financial support.
 The financial terms are outlined in the department funding letter when students are admitted.